 Since the tools will probably have to withstand a lot of wear and tear, it is advisable to start with sturdy ones.
 In order to ensure that every item leaving your shop is fit for its intended use, you should implement a rigid servicing and inspection system.

 Depending on your business, you may decide that it needs to specialize in some way to differentiate itself from others in the area.
 If you hire trailers or access equipment, you could concentrate on a very specific section of the market.
-For example, you might hire plants.
+For example, you might hire out plant.
 You could also include some specialist items in the stock of commonly used tools.

 Make sure there is sufficient demand for the specialty before you decide whether or not to specialise.
 It makes no sense to invest in equipment that will be rarely or never hired, so you should consider whether the investment will be worth it in terms of the additional business.